iLVL-Key/FFXI/addons/Bars/readme.md

 | **→ `vertical_offset`** | Adjust the overall Bar vertical position specifically for this job.
 Useful for having different player stat bars visible on different jobs and you want them to be bottom-aligned.
 Positive numbers will move Bars lower, negative numbers will move Bars higher. |

 ## Changelog

+Version 3.6
+- Added `party_actions` option.
+Displays basic information about what your party/alliance members are doing.

 Version 3.5.3
 - Fixed an error with the Screen Test introduced with the Distance Colorizing option.